 Let's say that you find drugs, alcohol, paraphernalia, whatever it is.
 You confront your loved one with it.
 They're going to say, "I forgot about that.
 That's been there forever!" or "That's my friends, it's not even mine!"

 You probably already know that's not true because you probably looked in that spot recently and knew it wasn't there, but they're going to make you doubt your sanity by telling you that.
 Then you're going to think, well, maybe it is old, and you're going to question.
 Before you know it,...

-One thing about alcoholism that's particularly disconcerting is the memory issues that go along with it.
+One thing about alcoholism that's particularly troubling is the memory issues that accompany it.

-Alcoholics truly don't remember what happened when drinking (referred to as a blackout), and when their family is upset, they get irritated and feel like the other person is overreacting.
-It's a form of GASLIGHTING and will make you question your own sanity.
-In this type of circumstance, the alcoholic isn't intentionally trying to Gaslight their loved one, they just don't remember what they said or did during a blackout incident.
+Alcoholics genuinely don't remember what happened when drinking (referred to as a blackout), and when their family is upset, they get irritated and feel like the other person is overreacting.
+In this circumstance, the alcoholic isn't intentionally trying to Gaslight their loved one; they don't remember what they said or did during a blackout incident.
+It's a form of GASLIGHTING and will make you question your sanity.

 But in other instances (like when you find their hidden alcohol), alcoholics intentionally try to make you think you're crazy.
-They may say something like, "that's been there for over 6 months.
-Don't you remember, your dad left that when he came at Christmas?"
-In these situations, the alcoholic person knows exactly what they're doing.
+They may say something like, "that's been there for over six months.
+Don't you remember your dad left that when he came at Christmas?"
+In these situations, the alcoholic person knows precisely what they're doing.
 They're trying to throw you off their scent or deflect the argument.